avyboy/aresmush/tutorials/choosing-host.md

 # Choosing a Host

-AresMUSH has a couple installation requirements above and beyond what Penn and Tiny need.

-* Ruby
-* Git

-Before selecting a MUSH host, you should check to be sure that these things are supported or can be installed.
-Here is a list of MU hosts that are known to offer Ares-compatible hosting packages.
+AresMUSH has a couple installation requirements above and beyond what Penn and Tiny need, namely **Ruby** and **Git**.
+Here is a list of MU hosts that are known to offer Ares-compatible hosting packages:

+*TODO Coming Someday - MU host list*

 > *Note!* This is not meant to be an endorsement of any particular host.

-*TODO Coming Someday - MU host list*

-# Connecting to the Server

-Once you have a hosting account set up, you will need to connect to the server directly.
-Typically this is done with the 'ssh' or 'telnet' programs (ssh is recommended because it is more secure, like using https in your web browser).

-**On a Mac**

-1. Open Terminal.
-2. Type 'ssh &lt;username&gt;@&lt;hostname&gt;' or 'telnet &lt;hostname&gt;'.
-3. Enter your username (if needed) and password.

-**On a PC**

-You may be able to run 'telnet &lt;hostname&gt;' from the command prompt, but it would probably be easier to install a telnet or SSH program.
-[PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/) and [WinSCP](http://winscp.net/eng/docs/free_ssh_client_for_windows) are easy to use and free.
-Just enter your host information in the program and connect.
+Feel free to use a host that's not on this list, as long as you contact them to be sure that these things are supported or can be installed.

+# Next Step

+Now that you have a host, the next step is to [Connect to the Server]({{site.siteroot}}tutorials/server-connect.html)